Dallas Wings vs. Indiana Fever: Betting Trends, Record ATS, Home/Road Splits

 Wings Home/Away Splits

-- The Wings have scored at a higher rate when playing at home than on the road in the 2023 season (87.2 at home versus 85.8 on the road), but have also allowed more points in home games than on the road (85.4 opponent points per home game versus 82.6 on the road).
+- The Wings' offense has been much better in home games (87.2 PPG) compared to away games (87.1 PPG).
+Meanwhile, their defense has been worse at home (85.4 PPG allowed) when compared to away games (83.5 PPG allowed).

-- Dallas rebounds better at home than on the road (38.9 RPG at home, 38.6 on the road), and it holds its opponents to fewer boards in home games than in road games (30.8 at home, 33.5 on the road).
-The Wings average 2.0 more assists at home compared to on the road in 2023 (20.8 at home, 18.8 on the road).
+- At home, Dallas averages 38.9 rebounds per game and allow its opponents to grab 30.8, while on the road it averages 38.4 per game and allows 33.3.
+On average, the Wings have more assists at home than on the road (20.8 at home, 19.1 on the road).

-- In 2023, Dallas has more turnovers at home than on the road (14.0 turnovers per game at home versus 12.3 on the road), and has forced fewer turnovers at home than on the road (13.1 per game at home versus 14.0 on the road).
+- So far in 2023, Dallas has committed more turnovers at home than on the road (14 turnovers per game at home versus 12.2 on the road), and has forced fewer turnovers at home than on the road (13.1 per game at home versus 13.9 on the road).

-- The Wings knock down 1.0 fewer three-pointer when playing at home (6.1 per game) than on the road (7.1).They also shoot a worse percentage at home (29.6% in home games compared to 32.7% on the road).
+- The Wings hit 1.4 fewer three-pointers when playing at home (6.1 per game) than on the road (7.5).They also shoot a worse percentage at home (29.6% in home games compared to 34.1% on the road).

 Wings Moneyline and ATS Records

-- The Wings have won 15 of the 24 games they were the moneyline favorite this season (62.5%).
+- The Wings have been favored on the moneyline 25 total times this season.
+They've finished 16-9 in those games.

-- The Wings are 6-5 (winning 54.5% of their games) when they have played as a moneyline favorite of -250 or shorter.
+- The Wings have played as a moneyline favorite of -550 or shorter in just one game this season, which they lost.

-- Dallas has 17 wins in 34 games against the spread this year.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.